saji-spoon/SM-Tapu-RNGTool/README.md

 I reccomend it if you want GUI Tool :)

 #Other
-- "tick" in source code means "clock hand"
+- "tick" in source code or filename means "clock hand."